nperma/Stool-API/Readme.md

+Here's the completed `README.md` in English:

+---

 <h1 align="center">STOOL-API</h1>
-<p align="center">API used for Minecraft Bedrock Edition ScriptAPI development.</p>
+<p align="center">An API for Minecraft Bedrock Edition ScriptAPI development.</p>

-> **Warning:** This repository is still in development.
-While it can be used, some functions may be less effective and are subject to future improvements.
+> **Warning:** This repository is still under development.
+While it can be used, some functions may not be fully optimized and are subject to future updates.

 ---